multihack/multihack-vscode/README.md

 3. Enter the same room ID as your team, and an optional nickname.
 4. Your code is now being synced!

-## Installation

-Due to a bug in VSCode Extension packager, you will need to manually provide an Electron binary.

-Go to `%USERPROFILE%\.vscode\extensions\rationalcoding.multihack-vscode-<YOUR VERSION>` or `~/.vscode/extensions/rationalcoding.multihack-vscode-<YOUR VERSION>` and run `npm install electron`

-Please convince Microsoft to properly support P2P extensions [by +1'ing this issue](https://github.com/Microsoft/vscode/issues/25172).

 ## Fetch Code

 If someone joins the room with conflicting code, it will not be watched and therefore not synced.